-Have to say that is a pretty impressive number there.
+I have to say that is a pretty impressive number there.
 Feels like there’s one for everyone.
 So many cool designs and personalities.
 Colorful, cute, fierce, frightening, weird, all kinds of creatures imaginable.

 Pokémons create a vast collection of creatures to wonder and experience.
 It’s only natural to feel the need to draw one.
 So where do you start?

 Drawing Pokémon luckily isn’t so hard as it may seem.
 You always start with the inspiration you have inside you.
 You have seen a Pokémon you would like to draw so the best way to move forward is to gather as much reference images as possible from that Pokémon you want to draw.
 Right?

 How can you know how to draw something if you have never seen it before?
 Start with the reference images.
 Study them, look at what it is that creates that creatures personality and what makes it look unique.